polkadot-developers/substrate-developer-hub.github.io/docs/knowledgebase/runtime/metadata.md

     "type": "u64",
     "value": "0x6009000000000000",
     "documentation": [
-      " The number of **slots** that an epoch takes.
-We couple sessions to", " epochs, i.e. we start a new session once the new epoch begins."
+      " The amount of time, in slots, that each epoch should last.", " NOTE: Currently it is not possible to change the epoch duration after", "the chain has started.
+Attempting to do so will brick block production."
     ]
   },
-  // ...
 ]
 ```